-The Exchange believes it is important for participants to have the option to establish new connections to the Exchange at any time during the month without being hampered by a full month charge irrespective of when during the month service begins.
+establish new connections to the Exchange at any time during the month without being hampered by a full month charge irrespective of when during the month service begins.
 Moreover, other exchanges also charge new ports on a prorated basis for the first month of service.4

-The Exchange also proposes to add language to Options 7, Section 3(iv) to clarify the Exchange's existing practice that NTF Ports are provided at no cost.
+The Exchange also proposes to make clarifying changes to Options 7, Section 6C(iv).
+First, the Exchange proposes to clarify that Disaster Recovery Port Fees are not charged for the ports listed in Options 7, Section 6C(iii).
+The market data ports in Options 7, Section 6C(iii) are provided at no cost and the Exchange does not charge a Disaster Recovery Port Fee for these ports.
+Second, the Exchange proposes to clarify the Exchange's existing practice that NTF Ports are provided at no cost.
 The NTF provides subscribers with a virtual System test environment that closely approximates the production environment on which they may test their automated systems that integrate with the Exchange.
-For example, the NTF provides subscribers a virtual

-System environment for testing upcoming releases and product enhancements, as well as testing firm software prior to implementation.
-The Exchange proposes adding express language in the options Rules to provide increased clarity to market participants.
+For example, the NTF provides subscribers a virtual System environment for testing upcoming releases and product enhancements, as well as testing firm software prior to implementation.
+The Exchange proposes adding express language in the Rules to provide increased clarity to market participants.